There’s something for every mom in this list of free and cheap Mother’s Day events in and around Portland.

 Take a Tour of Lone Fir Cemetery

 Looking for a one-of-a-kind experience to retrace Portland’s history in an arboretum?
 Take your mom for a tour of Portland’s historic Lone Fir Cemetery.
-On Saturday, the Stories of the Stone Tour will give you an insider’s guide to all of the marvels of the cemetery.
+On Saturday, the historical tour will give you an insider’s guide to all of the marvels of the cemetery.
 Tickets are $10.

 Attend the Camas Plant & Garden Fair